Introduction

 Using This Portal

-The Maps section presents various visualizations of all the women’s lives you can explore via the W. S. Hoole Special Collections Library or the A. S. Williams III American Collection.
+The Maps section presents various visualizations of all the women’s lives you can explore via The University of Alabama Libraries Special Collections.
 Click on each marker to bring up biographical information and content descriptions, and to find out how to access the associated archival materials, including links to any online finding aids or digitized items.

 The Glossary gives an overview of and commentary on the forms you will encounter when digging into these women’s lives.
 It also gives definitions of the various genres, some of which are familiar but others which may not be.